Exploring Contextual Representation and Multi-Modality for End-to-End Autonomous Driving: Experiments

 It is to be noted that if the ego vehicle deviates from the route $j$ for more than $30$ meters or there is no action for $180$ seconds, then the evaluation process on route $j$ will be stopped to save the computations cost and next route will be selected for the evaluation process.

-\subsubsection{Training Details}
+\subsection{Training Details}

-The proposed method is trained using the dataset collected from the CARLA simulator by rolling out the expert model.
+The proposed method is trained using the dataset collected from the CARLA simulator by rolling out the expert model and also on the nuScenes dataset.
 In addition, we have used the pre-trained ResNet model trained on the ImageNet dataset to extract the features in the backbone network for each sensor modality.
 In training the proposed network, we have added augmentation such as rotating and noise injection to the training data, along with adjusting the waypoints labels.
 For the transformer encoder, we have used the patch size of $4$, which gives the $16$ dimensional feature embedding.
 We have trained the proposed method using the Pytorch library on RTX $3090$ having $24$ GB GPU memory for a total of $100$ epochs.
 In training, we have used the batch size of $64$ and an initial learning rate of $10^{-4}$, which is reduced by a factor of $10$ after every 20 epochs.
 The $L_1$ loss function is used for training the proposed method.
-Let $y_t^{gt}$ represent the ground-truth waypoints from the expert for the timestep $t$; then the loss function is represented by the Eq.(\ref{loss}),
+Let $y_t^{gt}$ represent the ground-truth waypoints from the expert for the timestep $t$; then the loss function is represented as

-An AdamW optimizer is used in training with a weight decay set to $0.01$ and beta values to the Pytorch defaults of $0.9$ and $0.99$.
-For every $5$ epoch, the model is evaluated on the validation routes, and the epoch which gives the highest driving score is saved.
+An AdamW optimizer is used in training with a weight decay set to $0.01$ and beta values to the Pytorch defaults of $0.9$ and $0.99$ \citep{yao2021adahessian}.

-\subsubsection{Results}
+\subsection{Results}